When you pay monthly EMIs, using UPI is like second nature. But what if you reach the transaction limit and the payment fails?

 Here's how you can optimise UPI transactions to ensure payments within limits:

-RBI sets the overall policy while NPCI sets the transaction cap and manages the system.
+RBI sets the overall policy while the governing body manages the system.

-One major change that the NPCI has announced is to segregate the settlement cycles for both authorised and dispute transactions from November 2025.
+One major change announced is to segregate the settlement cycles for both authorised and dispute transactions from November 2025.
 As a result, transactions will reflect faster in the bank systems.

 Additional authentication methods will also be introduced to enhance the customer experience.